UmtHym/Happy-Notes-App/README.md

 ## Introduction

 Happy Notes App is a full-featured, modern web application designed to help users manage their tasks and notes efficiently.
 Built using the MVC (Model-View-Controller) architecture, it leverages the power of Node.js, Express, and MongoDB, with Passport.js for secure authentication.
-This application offers a sleek, user-friendly interface implemented with EJS templating.
+This application offers a sleek, user-friendly interface implemented with EJS templating and Bootstrap.

 ## Features